riabhsh/CSS-Practice-Projects/README.md

 # Sharingan
-if you are Naruto fan then you will Understand ;)
+If you are a Naruto fan then you will Understand ;)

 ## Preview
 https://codepen.io/riabhsh/full/ExMGepe